-As described in last year's strategic report, the company is a member of the bank group ("Group") headed by Natrium Holdings Limited and this Group undertook a restructuring process in March 2018.
-The restructuring included a refinancing exercise to provide additional funds for a series of capital investment projects focused on reducing the variable cost per tonne of manufacturing and enhancing both the safety and efficiency of operational delivery.
+As described in last year's strategic report, the company is a member of the bank group ("Group") headed by Natrium Holdings Limited and the Group is part way through a restructuring programme involving a series of capital investment projects focused on reducing the variable cost per tonne of manufacturing and enhancing both the safety and efficiency of operational delivery.

-Construction of the ground-breaking carbon capture and use plant at the company's combined heat and power plant at Winnington is underway and is expected to be operational in early 2021.
-This investment will reduce the company's carbon emissions and deliver savings in manufacturing costs and provide further support to the plans to grow the Group's sodium bicarbonate business.
+Construction of the ground-breaking carbon capture and use plant at the Company's combined heat and power plant at Winnington is close to completion and the facility is expected to be operational by mid-2021.
+This investment will reduce the Group's carbon emissions, deliver savings in manufacturing costs and provide further support to the Group's plans to grow the sodium bicarbonate business.

-The directors expect these developments to provide the company with opportunities to increase EBITDA in the medium term as the company's cost base is improved and the internal demand for the company's output increases.
+The directors expect these developments to provide the Company with opportunities to increase EBITDA in the medium term as the Company's cost base is improved and the internal demand for the Company's output increases.